Sustainable Cloud Services for Verbal Interaction with Embodied Agents: System Architecture

 As soon as the client receives a reply, it shall manage the response appropriately.
-This includes storing the updated client state, communicating the plan sentence to the user (e.g., through a text-based or audio-based interface), performing the actions contained in the plan field of the response, and eventually continuing the dialogue by communicating the dialogue sentence.
-If the client is not able to execute certain actions, it can ignore them and consider only the dialogue reply (e.g., the Pepper robot could perform the action ``Go to the kitchen", while the Pillo robot could not; yet, Pillo can dispense pills).
-It is worth restating that the client state does not contain personal information about the user (e.g., name, gender, phone number, etc.).
-Whenever needed, this information can be stored locally on the client device and substituted to the placeholders contained in the dialogue sentence.
-For instance, the placeholder \texttt{\$name} in the sentence ``Hello \texttt{\$name}, how are you?" should be substituted on the fly with the locally-stored name of the user, before saying/visualizing the sentence.
+This includes storing the updated \textit{dialogue state}, communicating the \textit{plan sentence} (if any) to the user, performing the actions contained in the \textit{plan} field of the response, and eventually continuing the dialogue by communicating the \textit{plan sentence}.
+If the client is not able to execute certain actions, it will ignore them and consider only the dialogue reply (e.g., the Pepper robot could perform the action “Go to the kitchen", while the Pillo robot could not; yet, Pillo can dispense pills).

+It is worth restating that the \textit{dialogue state} does not contain any personal information about the user (e.g., name, gender, phone number, etc.).
+Whenever needed, this information is stored locally on the client device and substituted to the placeholders in the \textit{dialogue sentence}.
+For instance, the placeholder \texttt{\$name} in the sentence “Hello \texttt{\$name}, how are you?" should be substituted on the fly with the locally-stored name of the user, before saying/visualizing the sentence.

-An example of a simple client for PC is available\footnote{\url{https://github.com/lucregrassi/CAIRclient_example}}.
-The code is provided along with a guide with a detailed explanation of how it works and of all the plans that the server can return to the client, based on the intent that has been matched.
-Another documented example of a full client for the SoftBank Robotics robots Pepper and NAO, which manages all the plans returned by the server, is available as well\footnote{\url{https://github.com/lucregrassi/CAIRclient_SoftBank}}.
-A video showing some extracts of the interaction is available on YouTube\footnote{\url{https://www.youtube.com/watch?v=hgsFGDvvIww}}.
-A ROS2 wrapper for the client has also been developed\footnote{\url{https://github.com/lucregrassi/CAIRclient_ROS2}}.
+An example of a simple client for PC, a documented example of a full client for the SoftBank Robotics robots Pepper and NAO, and a ROS2 wrapper for the client are available on request.
+The code is provided along with a guide with a detailed explanation of how it works and of all the plans that the server can return to the client based on the intent that has been matched.

+A video showing some extracts of the interaction is available on YouTube\footnote{\url{https://youtu.be/hgsFGDvvIww}}.
+Another video, related to a trial performed at the “Parini-Merello" middle school and involving a total of 300 students, demonstrates the possibility of using the cloud system for autonomous multiparty interaction\footnote{\url{https://youtu.be/27YvsH7IoSA}}.